Divorce

 If my former spouse/domestic partner remarries or establishes another domestic partnership, will they stop receiving their portion of my retirement benefit?

-No. A former spouse/domestic partner will continue to receive their community property portion of a member’s benefit regardless of their marital status.
+No. Your former spouse/domestic partner will still receive their community property share of your benefit, regardless of marital status.

 What is the difference between divorce and legal separation?
 If I’m legally separated, can I still file a DRO?

-Divorce is the process of terminating a marriage or domestic partnership.
-Divorce usually entails the canceling or reorganizing of the legal duties and responsibilities of marriage, thus dissolving the bonds of matrimony between a married couple under the rule of law.
-In a legal separation, the parties stay married, but the court divides the marital property and debts and makes orders about financial support.
-If parties are legally separated and wish to file a DRO under that status, OCERS will require a copy of a filed Judgment of Legal Separation complete with any property settlement agreement.
-Additionally, the DRO must contain language indicating that the parties are legally separated.
+Divorce is the legal process that ends a marriage or domestic partnership, typically involving the cancellation or reorganization of the couple’s legal rights and responsibilities, thereby dissolving their marital or partnership bond according to the law.
+In contrast, legal separation means the couple remains married, but the court divides their property and debts and may set financial support orders.
+If individuals are legally separated and want to file a DRO under that status, OCERS requires a filed Judgment of Legal Separation along with any property settlement agreement.
+The DRO must also clearly state that the parties are legally separated.

 How will divorce affect my beneficiary designations?

-If you become legally separated, your legally separated spouse maintains eligibility for a surviving spouse continuance and any death benefits.
-In addition, a legal separation judgment does not terminate the beneficiary designation of a legally separated spouse.
+If legally separated, your spouse/domestic partner may be eligible for a continuance or other death benefits as a surviving spouse/domestic partner.
+A judgment for legal separation does not terminate the beneficiary designation of a legally separated spouse/domestic partner.

 Limitations